richafnu/Viva/Viva/control-access-admin-center.md

 ## Additional information and best practices
 - Changes to access policies take effect for the user within 24 hours, unless noted for a specific feature.
 Changes for Copilot in Viva Engage might take up to 48 hours.
 - When you add users to or remove them from a Microsoft Entra ID or Microsoft 365 group, it can take up to 24 hours before changes to their feature access take effect.
 - When you have a policy enabled with the option for users to opt out of a feature, and then you change the Access setting to on or off, the ability for users to opt out is removed.
-In this case, a user’s opt out preference is not preserved and is reset to the default state.
+In this case, a user's opt out preference is not preserved and is reset to the default state.
 If the option to opt-out is re-enabled, users would need to opt out of the feature again.
 However, it is important to know that if there are multiple changes to access settings within a 24-hour period, the user's preference may not reset to the default state.
 - For a history of policy creation, updates, and deletions, see the Viva Feature Access Management (VFAM) change logs for your organization in  Microsoft Purview.
 - When user identities in Microsoft Entra ID are deleted, user data is deleted from Viva feature access management.
 If user identities are re-enabled during the soft-deleted period, the admin needs to reassign policies to the user.
-- When groups in Microsoft Entra ID and Microsoft 365 are deleted, they’re deleted from the stored policies.
+- When groups in Microsoft Entra ID and Microsoft 365 are deleted, they're deleted from the stored policies.
 If groups are re-enabled during the soft-deleted period, the admin needs to reassign policies to the groups.

 ## More resources